 "Make the food taste good again."

-I stare at all the pills I've poured into little neat daily sections.
+I stare at all the pills I've poured into little neat daily piles.
 The drugs keeping her alive are killing her life.

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.

 Please visit myprivateconey.com for additional information and sample works.